-Management objectives, performance statistics and monitoring strategies
+Management objectives, performance indicators and monitoring strategies

-We present here some potential performance statistics and monitoring strategies for each of the candidate management objectives identified in WCPFC10-2013-15b for the tropical purse seine fishery (Table 1) and the southern longline fishery (Table 2).
+We present here some potential performance indicators and monitoring strategies for each of the candidate management objectives identified in the MOW 'strawperson' report (WCPFC10-2013-15b) for the tropical purse seine fishery (Table 1) and the southern longline fishery (Table 2).
+Subsequently, we provide some further notes on these.

 Table 1.
-Candidate management objectives for the tropical purse seine fishery and pro performance statistics and monitoring strategies.
+Candidate management objectives for the tropical purse seine fishery and proposed performance indicators and monitoring strategies.

-Objective Type Objective Description Performance Statistic Monitoring Strategy Biological Maintain SKJ (and YFT & BET) biomass at or above levels that provide fishery sustainability throughout their range.
-Probability of SB/SB {F=0} > 0.5 (SKJ) in the short- medium- long-term as determined from MSE (may also be calculated at the assessment region level).
+Objective Type Objective Description Performance Indicator Monitoring Strategy Biological Maintain SKJ (and YFT & BET) biomass at or above levels that provide fishery sustainability throughout their range.
+Probability of SB/SB {F=0} > 0.5 (SKJ) in the short- medium-long-term as determined from MSE (may also be calculated at the assessment region level).
 Probability of SB/SB {F=0} > 0.2 in as determined from MSE.
 Current median adult biomass, as determined from the reference set of Operating Models.
-Probability of SB/SB {F=0} > 0.2 in the long-term as determined from the reference set of operating models Economic Maximise economic yield from the fishery Predicted effort relative to E {MEY} (to take account of multi- species considerations, SKJ, BET and YFT; may be calculated at the individual fishery level).
-B {MEY} and F {MEY} may also be considered at a single species level.
+Probability of SB/SB {F=0} > 0.2 in the long-term as determined from the reference set of operating models Economic Maximise economic yield from the fishery Predicted effort relative to E{MEY} (to take account of multispecies considerations, SKJ, BET and YFT; may be calculated at the individual fishery level).
+B{MEY} and F{MEY} may also be considered at a single species level.
 Observed rent from the fishery relative to MEY.
 Observed effort in the fishery relative to E {MEY} .
-Increase fisheries-based development within developing states (SIDS) economies, especially on- shore processing capacity.
+Increase fisheries-based development within developing states (SIDS) economies, especially onshore processing capacity.
 As a proxy: Average proportion of SIDS-catch to total catch for fisheries operating in specific regions.
 Percentage contribution of fisheries to GDP.
 Proportion of total catch processed by SIDS Value of product exported from SIDS.
 Maintain acceptable CPUE.
 Average deviation of predicted SKJ CPUE from 2012 levels.
 Observed CPUE maintained at or greater than specified levels.
 Optimise fishing effort E {MEY} (as for Maximise economic yield).
-Effort consistent with specified level Annual monitoring through logbook/VMS Maximise SIDS revenues from resource rents Proxy: Average proportion of SIDS-effort or catch to total effort or catch for fisheries operating in specific regions Observed proportion of SIDS-effort/catch to total effort/catch from SIDS waters from logsheet or VMS data Catch stability Average annual variation in catch in the short-, medium- and long- term (may also be calculated at the assessment region level).
-Observed variation in catch from logsheet data Stability and continuity of market supply Average annual variation in catch in the short-, medium- and long- term (may also be calculated at the assessment region level).
+Effort consistent with specified level Annual monitoring through logbook/VMS Maximise SIDS revenues from resource rents Proxy: Average proportion of SIDS-effort or catch to total effort or catch for fisheries operating in specific regions Observed proportion of SIDS-effort/catch to total effort/catch from SIDS waters from logsheet or VMS data Catch stability Average annual variation in catch in the short-, mediumand long- term (may also be calculated at the assessment region level).
+Observed variation in catch from logsheet data Stability and continuity of market supply Average annual variation in catch in the short-, mediumand long- term (may also be calculated at the assessment region level).
 Observed variation in catch From logsheet data Observed variation in market prices